Ybalrid/Ogre_glTF/README.md

 tinygltf is an header only library.
 It is included in this very repository via git submodules.
 If you are about to clone this repository, you should use `git clone --recursive`

 The library define inside one of it's files the implementation of `tinygltf` and `stb_image`.
 This shouldn't be an issue and your program using ogre_glTF shouldn't be affected by them in any way.
+Everything is hidden inside a [pimpl](http://en.cppreference.com/w/cpp/language/pimpl)

 If you have issues related with them, please open an issue :)